soos-io/soos-ci-analysis-python/README.md

 - `scp` - (source code path) the root directory to start looking for manifests in (recursively)
 - `cid` - (client id) your SOOS client identifier (not required if using the environment variable)
 - `akey` - (api key) your SOOS API key (not required if using the environment variable)
+- `sarif` - (generate sarif report) generate the SARIF Report for GitHub
+- `gpat` - (GitHub Personal Access Token) A GitHub Personal Access Token used to upload the SARIF Report.
+It must have the `security_events` scope to use this endpoint for private repositories.
+It must have also the `public_repo` scope for public repositories only.

 ### Full Shell Script Example
 ```bash